tm-lcarvalho/cdk-vpc-toumoro-projen/API.md

 This can be overridden using VpcProps when creating a VPCNetwork resource. e.g. new VpcResource(this, { cidr: '192.168.0.0./16' })

+Note this is specific to the IPv4 CIDR.

 ---

 ##### `DEFAULT_SUBNETS`<sup>Required</sup> <a name="DEFAULT_SUBNETS" id="cdk-vpc-toumoro-projen.VpcBase.property.DEFAULT_SUBNETS"></a>